What to ask (and what not to)

 Real-time or live information

-The assistant may not have up-to-the-minute news, live sports scores, or current stock prices.
-It works best for knowledge that doesn't change by the second.
+The assistant does not have access to live or real-time information like sports scores, stock prices, or breaking news.
+It works best for general knowledge that doesn't change by the second.

 Tips for a great experience